ankitanand200193/GradedAssignment-on-Container-Orchestration/README.md

 #### Cluster inaccessible | ubuntu

-Problem: Kubernetes cluster created as root user hence it is not allow ubuntu user to access it Solution :When Kubernetes is installed as the root user on an EC2 instance, the kubeconfig file is created under /root/.kube/config, making it inaccessible to the "ubuntu" user.
+**Problem**: Kubernetes cluster created as root user hence it is not allow ubuntu user to access it **Solution** :When Kubernetes is installed as the root user on an EC2 instance, the kubeconfig file is created under /root/.kube/config, making it inaccessible to the "ubuntu" user.
 As a result, kubectl fails due to missing configuration or insufficient permissions.
 Copying the file and adjusting permissions resolves the issue.

 ```mkdir -p /home/ubuntu/.kube```
 ```sudo cp -i /etc/kubernetes/admin.conf /home/ubuntu/.kube/config```